elixir-nx/nx/nx/README.md

 See the [`bench`](https://github.com/elixir-nx/nx/tree/main/exla/bench) and [`examples`](https://github.com/elixir-nx/nx/tree/main/exla/examples) directory inside the EXLA project for more information.

-`defn` relies on a technique called multi-stage programming, which is built on top of Elixir functional and meta-programming capabilities: we transform Elixir code to emit an AST that is then transformed to run on the CPU/GPU.
-Ultimately, the `defn` compiler is pluggable, which means developers can implement bindings for different tensor compiler technologies and choose the most appropriate one.

 Many of Elixir's features are supported inside `defn`, such as the pipe operator, aliases, conditionals, pattern-matching, and more.
-Other features such as loops and in-place updates are on the roadmap. `defn` also support `transforms`, which allows numerical definitions to be transformed at runtime.
-Automatic differentiation, via the `grad` function, is one example of transforms.
+It also brings exclusive features to numerical definitions, such as `while` loops, automatic differentiation via the `grad` function, hooks to inspect data running on the GPU, and more.

 ## License